Cantillon Capital Management LLC Sells 12,034 Shares of Broadcom Inc. (NASDAQ:AVGO)

-Cantillon Capital Management LLC trimmed its stake in Broadcom Inc. (NASDAQ:AVGO) by 1.0% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 1,162,796 shares of the semiconductor manufacturer’s stock after selling 12,034 shares during the period.
-Broadcom comprises about 3.5% of Cantillon Capital Management LLC’s investment portfolio, making the stock its 12th largest position.
-Cantillon Capital Management LLC owned 0.29% of Broadcom worth $423,630,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Cantillon Capital Management LLC lessened its holdings in shares of Broadcom Inc. (NASDAQ:AVGO) by 1.0% during the 3rd quarter, according to its most recent disclosure with the SEC.
+The fund owned 1,162,796 shares of the semiconductor manufacturer’s stock after selling 12,034 shares during the period.
+Broadcom accounts for about 3.5% of Cantillon Capital Management LLC’s portfolio, making the stock its 12th largest position.
+Cantillon Capital Management LLC owned 0.29% of Broadcom worth $423,630,000 as of its most recent SEC filing.

-Other large investors also recently made changes to their positions in the company.
-BlackRock Inc. grew its holdings in shares of Broadcom by 2.9% during the second quarter.
-BlackRock Inc. now owns 26,151,390 shares of the semiconductor manufacturer’s stock worth $8,253,640,000 after buying an additional 735,944 shares in the last quarter.
-SG Americas Securities LLC raised its holdings in Broadcom by 105.8% in the 2nd quarter.
-SG Americas Securities LLC now owns 29,686 shares of the semiconductor manufacturer’s stock valued at $9,369,000 after acquiring an additional 545,615 shares in the last quarter.
-Morgan Stanley raised its holdings in Broadcom by 20.1% in the 1st quarter.
-Morgan Stanley now owns 1,958,028 shares of the semiconductor manufacturer’s stock valued at $464,250,000 after acquiring an additional 327,153 shares in the last quarter.
-Rafferty Asset Management LLC raised its holdings in Broadcom by 256.7% in the 2nd quarter.
-Rafferty Asset Management LLC now owns 270,437 shares of the semiconductor manufacturer’s stock valued at $85,353,000 after acquiring an additional 194,629 shares in the last quarter.
-Finally, Newbrook Capital Advisors LP acquired a new position in Broadcom in the 2nd quarter valued at $60,064,000.
-Hedge funds and other institutional investors own 81.82% of the company’s stock.
+Several other hedge funds have also made changes to their positions in AVGO.
+Morgan Stanley increased its holdings in shares of Broadcom by 20.1% in the first quarter.
+Morgan Stanley now owns 1,958,028 shares of the semiconductor manufacturer’s stock worth $464,250,000 after acquiring an additional 327,153 shares in the last quarter.
+APG Asset Management N.V. grew its stake in Broadcom by 66.6% in the first quarter.
+APG Asset Management N.V. now owns 456,217 shares of the semiconductor manufacturer’s stock valued at $108,169,000 after purchasing an additional 182,301 shares in the last quarter.
+Fulton Bank N. A. grew its stake in Broadcom by 4.8% in the second quarter.
+Fulton Bank N. A. now owns 11,289 shares of the semiconductor manufacturer’s stock valued at $3,562,000 after purchasing an additional 513 shares in the last quarter.
+Municipal Employees Retirement System of Michigan grew its stake in Broadcom by 102.2% in the second quarter.
+Municipal Employees Retirement System of Michigan now owns 11,500 shares of the semiconductor manufacturer’s stock valued at $3,630,000 after purchasing an additional 5,812 shares in the last quarter.
+Finally, Private Trust Co.
+NA grew its stake in Broadcom by 10.1% in the second quarter.
+Private Trust Co.
+NA now owns 3,739 shares of the semiconductor manufacturer’s stock valued at $1,179,000 after purchasing an additional 343 shares in the last quarter.
+Institutional investors own 81.82% of the company’s stock.

 In other Broadcom news, Director Raul J. Fernandez acquired 84 shares of the stock in a transaction that occurred on Wednesday, September 9th.
 The shares were bought at an average price of $358.11 per share, for a total transaction of $30,081.24.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
 Also, CEO Hock E. Tan sold 78,125 shares of the stock in a transaction on Tuesday, October 13th.
 The stock was sold at an average price of $382.36, for a total value of $29,871,875.00.
 The disclosure for this sale can be found here.
 Insiders have sold a total of 618,724 shares of company stock valued at $220,528,705 over the last three months.
 Corporate insiders own 3.00% of the company’s stock.

-Several equities analysts have recently issued reports on AVGO shares.
-BidaskClub upgraded Broadcom from a “buy” rating to a “strong-buy” rating in a research note on Wednesday, September 2nd.
-Bank of America reiterated a “buy” rating and issued a $450.00 price target on shares of Broadcom in a research note on Friday, September 4th.
-Wells Fargo & Company lifted their price target on Broadcom from $300.00 to $360.00 and gave the company an “equal weight” rating in a research note on Friday, September 4th.
-KeyCorp lifted their price target on Broadcom from $360.00 to $410.00 and gave the company an “overweight” rating in a research note on Friday, September 4th.
-Finally, 140166 lifted their price target on Broadcom from $400.00 to $410.00 in a research note on Friday, September 4th.
-One research analyst has rated the stock with a sell rating, five have given a hold rating, twenty-seven have given a buy rating and one has issued a strong buy rating to the company.
-Broadcom has an average rating of “Buy” and an average target price of $383.61.
+A number of research firms have weighed in on AVGO.
+Bank of America restated a “buy” rating and issued a $450.00 price target on shares of Broadcom in a research note on Friday, September 4th.
+JPMorgan Chase & Co. raised their price target on Broadcom from $365.00 to $420.00 and gave the company an “overweight” rating in a research note on Friday, September 4th.
+Loop Capital raised their price target on Broadcom from $345.00 to $400.00 and gave the company a “buy” rating in a research note on Friday, September 4th.
+Citigroup raised their price target on Broadcom from $360.00 to $415.00 and gave the company a “buy” rating in a research note on Friday, September 4th.
+Finally, Truist raised their price objective on Broadcom from $360.00 to $411.00 in a research report on Friday, September 4th.
+One analyst has rated the stock with a sell rating, five have issued a hold rating, twenty-seven have given a buy rating and one has given a strong buy rating to the stock.
+Broadcom currently has a consensus rating of “Buy” and an average price target of $383.61.

 About Broadcom